rail5/autobuild/README.md

 ./build.sh --package my-debian-package --package my-other-debian-package --github-page
 ```

-The above example will build your packages *"my-debian-package"* and *"my-other-debian-package"* (as you've set them up in the CONFIG file) and then publish them to a GitHub Release page
+The above example will build your packages *"my-debian-package"* and *"my-other-debian-package"* (as you've set them up in the CONFIG file) and then publish them to GitHub Release pages.

 See `./build.sh --help` or `./build.sh -h` for a list of options and how to use them.